crossplane/crossplane/docs/guides/multi-tenant.md

 to cluster-scoped resources as they are considered only relevant to infrastructure admins by both Kubernetes and Crossplane.

-Building on our simple `CompositeMySQLInstance` / `MySQLInstance` example, a platform builder may choose to define permissions on `MySQLInstance` at the namespace scope using a `Role`.
+Building on our simple `XMySQLInstance` / `MySQLInstance` example, a platform builder may choose to define permissions on `MySQLInstance` at the namespace scope using a `Role`.
 This allows for giving users the ability to create and and manage `MySQLInstances` in their given namespace, but not the ability to see those defined in other namespaces.

 Futhermore, because the `metadata.namespace` is a field on the XRC, patching can be utilized to configure managed resources based on the namespace in which the